Private workshop INVITATION ONLY

 Payment in full is due at time of registration.
 See FAQs for refund policy.

-Ethiopian Binding IN-PERSON workshop.
+Leather Binding Techniques: edge-to-edge doublure.
+In-person workshop.
 Chicago area.

-November 12-13, 2025 | Two all-day, in-person sessions.
+June 2-7, 2026 | Six all-day, in-person sessions.

 This is an in-person workshop.
 Details on travel, lodging, and working in the studio in FAQs